python4astronomers/python4astronomers/source/plotting/matplotlib.rst

     plt.title(r'$\sigma_i=15$')

-The ``r`` preceeding the title string is important -- it signifies that the string is a *raw* string and not to treate backslashes and python escapes. matplotlib has a built-in TeX expression parser and layout engine, and ships its own math fonts -- for details see the `mathtext-tutorial
+The ``r`` preceeding the title string is important -- it signifies that the string is a *raw* string and not to treate backslashes as python escapes. matplotlib has a built-in TeX expression parser and layout engine, and ships its own math fonts -- for details see the `mathtext-tutorial
 <http://matplotlib.sourceforge.net/users/mathtext.html>`_.
 Thus you can use